 Urgent tasks are not necessarily important.
 We start doing things simply because they seem to be critical.
 We like feeling busy and energetic, and our brain supports this feeling by producing dopamine.
 When things calm down it turns out that we have wasted the whole day on trivial matters.

-Covey Matrix: Setting Up a Rational Strategy of Time Management
+Covey Time Management Matrix: Setting Up a Rational Strategy

 To spend time on high-value activities, you should develop a more conscious approach to your commitments.
 Break the pattern and take control over your reactive brain.
-If you want to do what’s important instead of what’s urgent, the best tool at hand is Stephen Covey’s matrix.
+If you want to do what’s important instead of what’s urgent, the best tool at hand is the Stephen Covey’s time management matrix.

 According to Covey, each task can be sorted according to its urgency and importance.
 All in all, we have 4 categories of tasks.
 They are shown as quadrants on the figure below.

 Quadrant 1: Necessity